 CryptoView, like CoinStats, also provides multi-exchange trading – allowing investors to engage in crypto trading across multiple exchanges on a simple platform.
 Also, unlike Coinigy, which doesn't offer automation, CryptoView, provides advanced trade orders functionality – allowing investors to protect their assets from higher losses during a particularly volatile phase of the crypto ecosystem.

-Investors can use the smart trading panel to place their orders reacting to the rapid changes in the market with ease.
+Investors can use the smart trading panel to place their orders and react to the rapid changes in the market with ease.
 A downside with CryptoView is that feels very complicated to use.
-There is an abundance of features and options to help visualize a portfolio which may be overwhelming for newcomers.
+There is an abundance of features and options to help visualize a portfolio which may be overwhelming for some users.

 On the security front, CryptoView delivers enterprise-grade security backed by cloud architecture and SSL encrypted connection.
 The SSL SPI Key encryption secures the user account, and with portal also has DoS protection.

-Overall, CryptoView is one of the list's most robust crypto portfolio trackers.
-Its wide array of features has enough tools for investors to start investing and tracking their crypto assets.
+Overall, CryptoView and its wide array of features have enough tools for investors to start investing and tracking their crypto assets.
 Like Coinigy, CryptoView also offers a free 30-day trial.
 High security is another reason many crypto investors are bullish about CryptoView.
 On the other hand, once the free trial expires, users won't be able to use multi-exchange trading, advanced orders, or trade signal features.
 Users can't also deposit or withdraw directly from CryptoView.

 - Supports multiple crypto exchanges